PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 complete scans.

 The layout-application entry point is also owned by `passes/pytorch_layout_validation.py`.
-It consumes a caller-provided consumer index when available and otherwise builds one `ModelIRGraphIndex`; an empty preserve set returns before index construction.
-Transpose/Reshape decisions, raw ONNX Reshape shape restoration, and constant-shape updates remain in this single Torch-free canonicalization owner, while the exporter contains only the ordered invocations.
+It consumes a caller-provided graph index when available and otherwise builds one `ModelIRGraphIndex`; an empty preserve set returns before index construction.
+Preserved output producers, including duplicate producers, are enumerated in graph order from that index and reused for both initial Transpose/Reshape decisions and raw ONNX Reshape shape restoration.
+Unrelated operators are not scanned.
+Constant-shape updates remain in this single Torch-free canonicalization owner, while the exporter contains only the ordered invocations.

 Feature-last seed discovery and its rank-four island policy are co-located in the same module.
 The module also owns preserved-region shrinking and restoration